ncremins/luas-api/README.md

-Endpoint for getting Luas (Dublin light rail), times and geo-coded data.
+Endpoint for getting Luas (Dublin light rail), times, fares and geo-coded data.

-Updated to use a more simpler way of grabbing data from Luas' endpoint.
+Updated to use a simpler way of grabbing data from Luas' endpoint.

-This endpoint relies on http://www.luas.ie API endpoint and may break at any time, I will try my best to keep it updated.
+This endpoint relies on http://luasforecasts.rpa.ie API endpoint and may break at any time, I will try my best to keep it updated.

 A working example can be seen [here](http://luas.neilcremins.com?action=stations) and [here](http://luas.neilcremins.com?action=times&station=STS)